 U.S. and Global STEM Education

-Education at all levels in science, technology, engineering, and mathematics—STEM—develops, preserves, and disseminates knowledge and skills that convey personal, economic, and social benefits.
-Higher education provides the advanced work skills needed in an increasingly knowledge-intensive, globally-integrated, and innovation-based economic landscape.
+Education in science, technology, engineering, and mathematics—STEM—develops, preserves, and disseminates knowledge and skills that convey personal, economic, and social benefits.
+Higher education provides the advanced work skills needed in an increasingly knowledge-intensive, globally integrated, and innovation-based landscape.

 Over the past two decades, U.S. students’ mathematics scores on national assessments have modestly improved.